monowireless/MWSDK_docs/en/TWENET_C/content/twelite-sdk-howto/komandoraindenobirudo.md

 Let's build Samp_PingPong as an example.

-First, go to the build directory of the build project Samp_PingPong.
+First, go to the build folder of the build project Samp_PingPong.

 ```bash
 $ pwd